awslabs/sagemaker-debugger/docs/tensorflow.md

 ```
 This does not modify your optimization logic and returns the same optimizer instance passed to the method.

-#### 4. (Optional) Configure Collections, SaveConfig and ReductionConfig
+#### 4. Configure Collections, SaveConfig and ReductionConfig (Optional)

-For more information about the TensorFlow hook options, see [TensorFlow specific Hook API](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md#tensorflow-specific-hook-api)
+For more information about the TensorFlow hook options, see [TensorFlow specific Hook API](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md#tensorflow-specific-hook-api).

 For more information about customizing the tensor collections, see the [smdebug API for saving tensors](https://github.com/awslabs/sagemaker-debugger/blob/master/docs/api.md) page for details on how to do this.